 Basics of County Investments Course

-Held annually in February.
+Held annually in February/March.
 Successful completion of this course is required for admittance into the Academy.

 The course meets the education requirements of the Texas Public Funds Investment Act and includes basic laws and regulations governing investment operations.
 Presentations will cover products and services in the public funds markets and updates on the latest laws and strategies.